netxms/netxms-doc/admin/appendix.rst

      - Description
      - Default Value
    * - Action
      - Define action, which can be later executed by management server.
-To cation can be given parameters from the server.
+       Parameters to the action can be provided from the server.
 They can be accessed as ``$1``, ``$2``... variables.
      - No defaults
    * - ActionShellExec
      - Same as Action, but on Windows platform agent will use shell to execute command instead of normal process creation.
-There is no difference between Action and ActionShellExec on UNIX platforms.To cation can be given parameters from the server.
+There is no difference between Action and ActionShellExec on UNIX platforms.
+Parameters to the action can be provided from the server.
 They can be accessed as ``$1``, ``$2``... variables.
      - No defaults
    * - AppAgent
      - The registered name of application with built in subagent library that can be as subagent by agent.
      - No defaults
    * - AutoStartUserAgent
-     - Enable (yes) or disable (no) automatic start of User Agent (Windows only).
-If enabled, Agent will check on it's start and periodically afterwards, if User Agent is running in each user session and will start it if needed.
+     - Enable (yes) or disable (no) automatic start of User Support Application (Windows only).
+If enabled, Agent will check on it's start, if User Support Application is running in each user session and will start it if needed.
 For this to work, Agent should be started under local SYSTEM user.
      - no
    * - BackgroundLogWriter
      - Enable (yes) or disable (no) log writer as separate background thread.
 Has no effect if logging is done through syslog or Windows Event Log.